FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference

 \section{Misinformation spread in Spanish tweets: an analysis of Covid-19 hoaxes}

 In this section, our goal is to analyse how misinformation has spread in Twitter during the COVID-19 pandemic.
 For this purpose, we use the NLI19-SP dataset presented in the previous section.
 Each tweet in the dataset receives a label (entailment, contradiction or neutral) according to its relation with the most similar hoax.
-Additionally, tweets by fact-checkers Twitter accounts have been also labelled.
+Additionally, tweets by Twitter accounts of fact-checkers have been also identified.
 All this information allows to infer relevant patterns and characteristics of misinformation and disinformation claims spread during the pandemic.
-We focus on messages written in Spanish.
+To narrow the analysis, we focus on messages written in Spanish.
 Fig.~\ref{Fig:countries_map} shows the distribution of tweets found according to the fact-checker nationality that was used to identify the hoax.
-Although there is an important number of tweets collected from hoaxes identified by Spanish fact-checkers, no big differences were found between spanish speaking countries.
+Although there is an important number of tweets collected from hoaxes identified by Spanish fact-checkers, no big differences were found between Spanish speaking countries.